ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 The two triggers defined in the manfiest are:

-* **mq-feedtimer-trigger** - Which uses the OpenWhisk system `/whisk.system/alarms/interval` to fire up every two minutes.
+* **mq-feedtimer-trigger** - Which uses the OpenWhisk system `/whisk.system/alarms/interval` to trigger every two minutes.
 * **mq-feedtest-trigger** - Which registers to the feed mqfunctions/mqfeed as a subscribed trigger.